GabCaz/robinhoodMarket/README.md

 # Data sources
 Robintrack.net gives us the hour-by-hour number of users that own any particular stock at any given time, up to Aug 2020.
 The data used for this project can be downloaded from https://robintrack.net/data-download.

+# Repository overview
+The file ```moment_calculation.py``` has methods to calculate summary statistics on returns that are of interest for Risk management
+(the standard deviation of returns, the Hill estimator, the VaR).

+# Run instructions
+The raw dataset used, exported from https://robintrack.net/data-download, should be available in this repository.
+Alternatively, you can download it again from this link, and put it in a folder named "popularity_export", in the same repository as the code.